davidtchiu/davidtchiu.github.io/teaching/cs240/hwk5.simone/index.md

 Have some free time?
 Add the following features:

+- Look into the `electron` npm package to make your game pop up in a standalone window rather than the browser.

 - The real Simon(e) game speeds up the intervals between each button in higher rounds.
 You could implement increasingly faster reveals of the solution at the beginning of each round.

 - The real Simon(e) also keeps a time limit that a user has between pressing each button, which makes the game even harder.
 To induce even more anxiety, I would recommend showing the countdown timer to the user, and resetting it after each correct button-press.